cn-jyuan/cn-jyuan.github.io/_teaching/2014-spring-teaching-1.md

 location: "Xi'an, China"
 ---

-The Third International Symposium on Image Computing and Digital Medicine (**ISICDM 2019**) will be held on Aug.
-24-26, 2019 at Xi'an, China.
+The International Symposium on Image Computing and Digital Medicine 2019 (**ISICDM 2019**) will be held on Aug.
+24-26, 2019 at Xi'an, China, along with a summer school on Aug.
+22-23, 27-28, 2019.

 ## Introduction